-Throughout 2013, TRCP also worked closely with the American Sportfishing Association, the Center for Coastal Conservation and the Coastal Conservation Association to convene workshops in all five Gulf of Mexico states to discuss priority projects that will improve recreational fishing habitat and access in the wake of the 2010 Deepwater Horizon oil spill.
+Throughout 2013, the TRCP also worked closely with the American Sportfishing Association, Center for Coastal Conservation and Coastal Conservation Association to convene workshops in all five Gulf of Mexico states to discuss priority projects that will improve recreational fishing habitat and access in the wake of the 2010 Deepwater Horizon oil spill.
 Those recommendations have been released in a report titled “Gulf of Mexico Recreational Fisheries: Recommendations for Restoration, Recovery and Sustainability” which has been widely acclaimed by conservation organizations and state and federal fisheries and habitat management agencies.

 During the spring of 2011, the TRCP worked with these same partners and other groups and individuals to organize a series of workshops along the Gulf Coast to gather input from recreational fishermen and businesses affected by the spill.
 That input became the basis for the report: Gulf Spill Recreational Fishing Response Group: Recommendations for Resource Recovery.
 The recommendations outline the broad consensus priorities that participants believe should be made to restore the quantity and quality of recreational fishing opportunities in the Gulf of Mexico.

-TRCP will convene its fourth-annual Saltwater Media Summit in October 2014 at Sanibel Island on Florida’s Gulf Coast.
+The TRCP will convene its fourth-annual Saltwater Media Summit in October 2014 in Fort Myers/Sanibel on Florida’s Gulf Coast.
 This year’s summit follows a very successful 2013 summit in Key Largo and Islamorada in the Florida Keys.
-Considered by many the “Sportfishing Capitol of the World,” Islamorada provided the perfect setting to bring together national and international outdoor writers, policy makers, fisheries managers, business leaders and scientists to discuss the state of marine recreational fishing and its future.
+Considered by many the “Sportfishing Capital of the World,” Islamorada provided the perfect setting to bring together national and international writers, policy makers, fisheries managers, business leaders and scientists to discuss the state of marine recreational fishing and its future.

 Finally, for the last two years, the TRCP has convened a group of recreational fishing, environmental and conservation groups to help guide public policy surrounding saltwater angling and marine fisheries conservation.
 Known as the Fish Collaborative, the group is responsible for developing common-sense policy solutions to issues facing marine recreational fishing.